So you have stumbled upon two wires in your alternator and are wondering what they are used for.

 These versatile alternators include built-in circuit rectifiers for power monitoring.

-They may supply and rectify current in the same circuit, in contrast to one-wire alternators.
+Unlike one-wire alternators, they may supply and rectify current in the same circuit.
 All components will receive regulated voltage if you use a three-wire alternator.

 External Electromechanical Voltage Regulator